qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - In Windows, Git often auto-convert cloned text files to be CRLF line ending.
 But in WSL many software (e.g. bash) doesn't work with files with CRLF.
 Using `git clone --config core.autocrlf=false -c core.eol=lf ...` can make git clone as LF.
 - macOS auto adds `.DS_Store` files into every folder.
 It's recommended to add `**/.DS_Store` into `.gitignore`.
 - In Windows and macOS, file name is case-insensitive.
 Renaming file that only change letter case won't be tracked by git (renaming using `git mv` works normally).

-[^rewrite_history]: Strictly speaking, rebase doesn't rewrite history if the rebase target branch is based on current branch.
-If local branch is based on remote branch, then pushing don't require force push.
-Squashing the local not-yet-pushed commits is fine.

 ### Networking